 Below are links to a number of handouts I give out at my seminars that focus on CBT for psychosis, and on trauma, dissociation, and psychosis, along with descriptions of each handout:

 Key Points – describes some of the key features of cognitive therapy for psychosis

 Resources for CBT for Psychosis – lists many books and some websites that are either directly about cognitive therapy for psychosis, or present related approaches.

-Coping with Voices List: this is a collection of coping ideas people have used for voices.
+Coping with Voices List: this is a fairly extensive collection of coping ideas people have used for voices.

 Spectrum of Voices: This handout describes the continuum between “normal thoughts” and “voices,” by listing a variety of intermediate phenomena, from intrusive thoughts to “channeling.”